18F/methods/pages/style-tiles.md

 ## Applied in government research

 No PRA implications.
-No information is collected from the public.
+No information is collected from members of the public.

 ## Additional resources